-Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.
+Here’s why they call Queenstown, New Zealand the “Adventure Capital of the World”.

 Friends Screaming on Tandem Canyon Swing - New Zealand Queenstown

-Against the scenic backdrop of the Remarkables and Lake Wakatipu, Queenstown is a beautiful town.
-But don’t be fooled by its peaceful exterior, it’s probably the most exciting town you’ll find in the whole of New Zealand!
+Many of Queenstown’s adrenaline activities are set against the scenic backdrop of the Remarkables Ski Area and Lake Wakatipu.
+But don’t be fooled by the peaceful exterior: it’s probably the most exciting town you’ll find in the whole of New Zealand.

 Girl sitting at the top of Queenstown Hill - Things to do in Queenstown New Zealand

-From skydiving to quad biking, Queenstown is the one-stop hub to check off your bucket list.
-Here are 11 activities perfect for the ultimate adrenaline junkie:
+From skydiving to quad-biking, Queenstown is the one-stop hub to check off your bucket list.
+We rounded up 11 activities perfect for the adrenaline junkies.

 Friends swinging across canyon in Queenstown - New Zealand South Island Itinerary

-Styles range from the friendly tandem cutaway — where you fall from a comfy sitting position — to crazier options like the trike, the chair, and the sparta.
+You’ll get to choose from various “jump styles”, from the friendly tandem cutaway — where you fall from a comfy sitting position — to crazier options like the trike, the chair, and the Sparta.

 Tricycle Canyon Swing - New Zealand South Island Itinerary